JasminTrotter/Join-Class-App/README.md

 [Join Class](https://join-class.herokuapp.com) allows students to reserve their space in ballet class.

+For a demo, use the following login credentials:

+username: DemoUser

+password: password12

 <img src="http://i63.tinypic.com/2uyt6k4.png" />

 User can view their current reservations and cancel any as needed... and view the class schedule and sign up for class